Wills, Trusts & Probate

 Key Steps in the Estate Administration Process

-The administration process typically begins with filing the will and petitioning the probate court to appoint an executor or personal representative.
-Then, assets are inventoried and valued, debts and taxes are settled, and finally, the remaining assets are distributed to beneficiaries.
-Each step requires careful attention to detail and adherence to legal deadlines to avoid complications.
+The administration process typically begins with filing the will and petitioning the probate court for appointment of an executor or personal representative.
+After appointment, the estate’s assets are located, inventoried, and valued.
+Creditors are notified and valid claims are paid, tax returns prepared if needed, and any disputes addressed.
+Finally, after debts and taxes are resolved, remaining assets are distributed to beneficiaries and paperwork is filed to close the estate.
+Each step requires documentation, adherence to statutory timelines, and clear communication with interested parties to reduce the chance of later challenges.

 Important Terms to Know About Estate Administration